Collections

 Manuscript collection

-Johann Wilhelm Ludwig Gleim began to compile an extensive collection of his friends' manuscripts at a young age.
-This included letters, manuscripts of works and other handwritten documents such as autobiographical writings, official letters, etc. In later years, Gleim's "letter archive" or "Musenarchiv" was widely known.
-Anyone who wanted to keep something sent it to Gleim.
-It is therefore fair to speak of the first German literary archive.
-Thinking beyond his own time, Gleim stipulated in his will that his collection of manuscripts should be used by posterity.
-The museum and researchers continue to fulfil this task to this day.
+As a young man, Johann Wilhelm Ludwig Gleim began amassing an extensive collection of his friends’ manuscripts, including letters, manuscript works, and other handwritten documents such as autobiographical writings, official correspondence, and more.
+In his later years, Gleim’s "Letter Archive" or "Muse Archive" became widely known.
+Anyone who wished to have something preserved sent it to Gleim.
+This makes it justifiable to refer to it as the first German literary archive.
+Thinking beyond his time, Gleim specified in his will that his manuscript collection should be made publicly available for future generations.
+This task continues to be carried out by the museum and researchers to this day.

-The Gleim House's collection of letters is recorded in K10plus, the union catalogue of the libraries of ten German federal states, the Prussian Cultural Heritage Foundation and a large number of other academic, political and cultural institutions.
+The letter collection of the Gleimhaus is catalogued in K10plus, the union catalogue of libraries from ten German federal states, the Prussian Cultural Heritage Foundation, and numerous other institutions from the fields of science, politics, and culture.

-In the OPAC (Online Public Access Catalogue), research is only possible in the holdings of the Gleimhaus.
+In the OPAC (Online Public Access Catalogue) it is possible to only search the holdings of the Gleimhaus.
 In addition to the bibliographic information, the digitised letters are also displayed here, as well as in the digishelf portal.

 Letters